CheckPointSW/sddc/README.md

         * For Azure controllers:

             * subscription: the Azure subscription ID

+            * environment: an optional attribute to specify the Azure environemnt.
+The default is "AzureCloud", but one of the other environments like "AzureChinaCloud", "AzureGermanCloud" or "AzureUSGovernment" can be speciied instead

             * credentials: an object containing one of the following alternatives (in any case the entity for which the credentials are specified (a service principal or a user) must have "read" access to the relevant resources in the subscription):